Yearly mammograms are an important screening tool in the early detection of breast cancer.

 During a mammogram, you’ll be asked to undress from the waist up to allow the machine full access to the breasts.
 Each breast will be placed between two specialized camera plates on the mammography machine and compressed for imaging.

 If you’re a Medicare beneficiary and have an upcoming mammogram, this test may be covered under your plan.
-Medicare Part B and Medicare Advantage plans both cover 100 percent of yearly screening mammogram costs, and 20 percent of diagnostic mammogram costs.
+Medicare Part B and Medicare Advantage plans both cover 100% of yearly screening mammogram costs and 20% of diagnostic mammogram costs.

 If you have other costs associated with your plan, such as a deductible, you may have to pay this amount out-of-pocket before Medicare will cover your diagnostic mammogram testing.

 Breast cancer screening recommendations begin as early as 40, depending on your breast cancer risk.
-Speak with your doctor today to determine when to schedule your first or next mammogram.
+Talk with a doctor today to determine when to schedule your first or next mammogram.